The (not so secret) secret every boxer knows about losing weight

 - Basal metabolic rate (how many calories your body uses just to function when doing nothing, such as energy for breathing and pumping your heart and powering your metabolism etc)

-- General activity level (Do you sit around or are you up on your feet all day for example)
+- Physical activity ratio (Do you sit around or are you up on your feet all day for example)

-The two categories are then used to calculate your average total calorie expenditure per day.
+The two categories are then used to calculate your average TOTAL DAILY ENERGY EXPENDITURE (TDEE).

 An interesting study on desk jobs and calorie burn